tthorntone/AdNauseam-Wiki/Per-site-switches-syntax.md

     no-popups: www.example.com off

-Unless it is to override a related broader entry for which the switch is `on`
+Unless it is to override a related broader entry for which the switch is `on`.